I have a large number of images of engines of all sizes and types and thought it would be good to try and lay them out versus time.

 V8 Engine – Léon Levavasseur patented the V8 engine.

-V12 Engine – the first V12 made for any purpose was by the Putney Motor Works.
+V12 Engine – the first V12 made for any purpose was by the Putney Motor Works, 18.4 litre and weighing 430kg it produced 150bhp.
+It was known as the Craig-Dorwald engine after the founders of the company and was used in racing boats.

 Turbocharger – invented and patented by Alfred Büchi whilst working for Gebrüder Sulzer.
 Patent describes a compressor driven by exhaust gases to force air into an internal combustion engine.